Campuses and locations

-Our program incorporates an emphasis on Quality Teaching, the NSW model of pedagogy which was developed and refined by researchers at the University of Newcastle.
+Our program, which you will study in three trimesters per year, incorporates Quality Teaching, the NSW model of pedagogy which was developed and refined by researchers at the University of Newcastle.
 The courses you will study will develop the knowledge, skills, and dispositions you will need for a successful career in teaching.

-You will complete 100 units of core courses, 40 units of directed courses (focused on your area of teaching specialisation), and 20 units of electives.
+You will complete 140 units of core courses, including 40 units of courses which focus on your area of teaching specialisation, and 20 units of electives.
 In the core courses you will examine concepts and theories in the following learning areas:

-You can undertake teacher preparation in the following disciplines: English, drama, mathematics, science, music, visual arts, languages, technology, Aboriginal studies, history, geography, business studies, economics, legal studies, and human society and its environment.
+You can undertake teacher preparation in the following disciplines: Aboriginal studies, business studies, drama, economics, English, geography, history, languages, legal studies, mathematics, music, PDHPE, science, technology, and visual arts.
 Excluding the areas of visual arts, technology, and music, you can qualify in two teaching areas.

-In addition to your on-campus work, you will complete 70 days of formal professional experience in the classroom.
-You will have the opportunity to build relationships with staff in local schools.
+In addition to your on-campus work, you will complete 60 days of formal professional experience in the classroom and 5 days of Work Integrated Learning in educational settings.
+You will have the opportunity to build relationships with staff in schools.
 Upon graduation you will be ready to embark on your career with confidence.

-This degree requires students to participate in placements in NSW Department of Education or other NSW school or service.
+This degree requires students to participate in placements in NSW Department of Education or other NSW schools, service, or relevant education facility.
 During placement, students will be subject to the policies and procedures of the placement facility.
 Students must meet all the Education Placement Requirements, including a NSW Working with Children clearance.

-At the completion of your Master of Teaching (Secondary) you will be equipped with the theoretical and practical skills and knowledge to flourish as a secondary school teacher.
-You will be eligible to apply for registration with the NSW Education Standards Authority, essential for employment as a teacher in NSW.
-Your qualification will also allow you to register as a teacher in NSW and in other states in Australia as well as overseas.
+At the completion of your Master of Teaching (Secondary) you will be equipped with the appropriate theoretical and practical skills and knowledge to flourish as a successful primary school teacher.
+You will enter the education system as a capable and professional individual with a well-developed sense of professional ethics.
+You will be eligible to apply for registration with the NSW Education Standards Authority*, essential for employment as a teacher in NSW.
+Your postgraduate qualification will also support registration as a teacher in other jurisdictions both nationally and internationally.